samiux/samiux.github.io/amd-opengl-firefox.md

 # AMD Ryzen 4000 series CPU OpenGL in Firefox 106.0.5 and Ubuntu 22.04.1 LTS

+## REMARKS : It is fixed on Firefox 18.0.2.
+The following steps are not working anymore!

 OpenGL is not supported by default for firefox in Ubuntu 22.04.1 LTS for my AMD Ryzen 7 4800U.
 You are required to set it up.
 If you perfer newest Mesa display driver, you can install the PPA version.

 Install :